nais/doc/docs/basics/access.md

 Remember that `kubectl` is supported within one minor version (older or newer) of `kube-apiserver`.
 This is called [`version skew`](https://kubernetes.io/releases/version-skew-policy/#kubectl).
-You can see our on-prem version over at [naisible/group_vars](https://github.com/nais/naisible/blob/master/group_vars/all#L12).
+You can see our on-prem version over at [Grafana - clusters](https://grafana.nais.io/d/NOlZDT7nk/clusters).

 Using `brew` to manage `kubectl` will make it troublesome to be within the version skew, as it's hard to downgrade `kubectl` to older versions.
 Therefor we recommend installing `kubectl` manually, or through tools like [asdf](https://asdf-vm.com/).